rkalis/dotfiles/README.md

 This folder is a collection of my own repos, some of which are even private.
 The existing lists can easily be edited or replaced by custom lists.

 ## Caveats
 * I haven't found a way to automate or save Bartender config
+* Python setup is not really working well, perhaps I will go back to using pip instead of anaconda

 ## Contents